The Power of Deep Listening (Using Active Listening Skills)

 - To be present and aware of conversation dynamics

-- A desire to improve your relationships with others by better listening
+- A desire to improve your relationships with others by using active listening skills

 - A willingness to have more empathy and be better attuned to others